artsy/artsy.github.io/_posts/2019-04-19-having-a-coffee-with-every-engineer.markdown

 If I wanted to leverage my impact, I needed to play to my strengths and interests.
 I'm keenly interested in people – as individuals – so I decided that the best way for me to contribute to the team was to get to know everyone as individuals.
-To become someone they could talk to.
+To become someone the team could talk to.
 Someone outside the typical manager/employee structure, who could use their history at Artsy to answer questions (or at least point them in the right direction).

-So, I set off on a project to meet with every member of Artsy's Engineering team for one-on-one.
+So, I set off on a project to meet with every member of Artsy's Engineering team for a one-on-one.
 With no explicit goals or expectations, but in line with Artsy's [People are Paramount][pap] value, I got to know my colleagues better.